Sérgio Abreu (actor)

-Sérgio Abreu (born Sérgio Luis Coutinho Abreu; October 16, 1975 in Rio de Janeiro) is a Brazilian actor and reality television personality, best known for being the runner-up of the third season of the Brazilian version of The Farm.
+Sérgio Abreu (born Sérgio Luis Coutinho Abreu; October 16, 1973 or 1975 in Rio de Janeiro) is a Brazilian actor, musician, and reality television personality, known for being a telenovela actor and the runner-up of the third season of A Fazenda, the Brazilian version of The Farm.
+A major role was in a gay couple with Carlos Casagrande in Paraíso Tropical in 2007.